National Company we are proud of the many long-term relationships we have with

 through Suzanne's grandfather William Straub, all the way to our children - the

 fifth generation to own farmland in Nebraska.
 It's been just about 50 years

-management offered by Farmers National Company and began working with them - to
+offered by Farmers National Company and began working with them - to his great

 live in Colorado and don't get back to Nebraska often; but thanks to Farmers

 National we have absolute confidence that our farms are being managed according